sts10/compound-passphrase-list-safety-checker/readme.markdown

 I made up the term.
 Here's what I mean by it:

-A passphrase list is "compound-safe" if it does NOT contain any pairs of words that can be combined to make another word on the list.
+A passphrase word list is "compound-safe" if it does NOT contain any pairs of words that can be combined to make another word on the list.

 For example, if a word list included "under", "dog", and "underdog" as three separate words, it would NOT be compound-safe, since "under" and "dog" can be combined to make the word "underdog".

-## Why is this attribute of a passphrase list notable?
+## Why is this attribute of a passphrase word list notable?

 Let's say we're using the word list described above, which has "under", "dog" and "underdog" in it.
 A user might randomly get "under" and "dog" in a row, for example in the six-word passphrase "crueltyfrailunderdogcyclingapostle".
 The user might assume they had six words worth of entropy.
 But really, an attacker brute forcing their way through five-word passphrases would eventually crack the passphrase.

 It's important to note that if the passphrase has any punctuation (for example, a period, comma, hyphen, space) between words, this issue goes away completely.  "cruelty frail under dog cycling apostle" is indeed a six-word passphrase, and an attacker who tries "underdog" as the third word does not get a match.

-To summarize: In creating passphrases without spaces between the words, there's a small risk that users will put two words together that form another word on this list.
+To summarize: When creating passphrases without punctuation between the words with a word list that is NOT compound-safe, there's a small risk that users will put two words together that form another word on this list.
 When this happens, they lose one word's worth of entropy from their password.
+However if they used a compound-safe list, they can safely not use punctuation between words.

 Again, it's super important to understand that putting a hyphen or space between the words ("cruelty frail under dog cycling apostle") eliminates this problem completely.